johnfn/ActionCoffee/README.md

+# ActionCoffee

-# ActionCoffee is a little language that compiles into ActionScript.
+ActionCoffee is a little language that compiles into ActionScript.

 ## Example